whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Actually, no. In healthy nations, when there is a big disagreement, the community may split into smaller groups so that each group has full unity.
 Because they are free to split up as needed, often there aren't hard feelings and the new smaller communities may still be friends and allies, and come to each other's aid in emergencies.
 They just live separately and exactly as they choose.

 For example, Pretty Shield described how her Crow community had a quarrel in about 1832 and divided into two groups, the Mountain Crows and River Crows.
 Pretty Shield was born a Mountain Crow but went to live with an aunt who was a River Crow.
-She said, "This separation from my mother and my sisters was in fact not a very real one, because all the Crows came together often."[xxx-red mother|p21] The Crows never considered living unhappily together and letting the majority impose a way of life that the minority resented.
-After separating, each group had a way of life and leadership that was satisfactory to all, and the groups remained friendly.
+She said, "This separation from my mother and my sisters was in fact not a very real one, because all the Crows came together often."
+The Crows never considered living unhappily together and letting the majority impose a way of life that the minority resented.
+After separating, each group had a way of life and leadership that was satisfactory to all, and the groups remained friendly.[xxx-red mother|p21]

 Other stories from the Nez Perce[xxx-indian heroes and great chieftains|chief joseph] and Sioux[xxx-indian child life|faithfulness long ears] show that this willingness to split into separate groups while remaining friendly is a common traditional way of respectfully handling major disputes.